 So your home has been finally connected to the National Broadband Network (NBN).
 Congratulations, you now have access to ‘superfast’ broadband.
-But will it actually live up to the hype?
+But will it live up to your expectations?
 This partly depends on whether or not you’re ready for the NBN and know what to look out for when choosing a new provider or plan.
 Your decisions could make or break your new internet experience, so read on for some helpful tips to ensure you get the most out of the NBN.

 My suburb is connected to the NBN: What now?

 If you’ve received a letter informing you that your street is now connected to the NBN, you have 18 months to select a provider and plan that best suits your data usage requirements.
 You have 18 months to set up an NBN plan before your old internet service is cut off.
 While 18 months is a long time, it’s probably best to get moving pretty quickly – after all, you should now have access to a superior internet network.
 It also gives you plenty of time to find the right service provider and plan for your needs.

 A new NBN plan: What do I need to consider?

 Chances are your internet needs have changed since you signed up to your old internet deal, so this is your chance to start afresh and find the provider and plan that works best for you.
 When you receive notice of your new NBN connection, you have 18 months to make the switch before your existing ADSL or Cable service is switched off.
 Here are the things you need to consider when the time comes:

 - Your budget

 - The speed you’re willing to pay for

 - How much data you need

 - Whether you need a home phone or not